The life expectancy of the most deprived women in Sheffield has fallen by 4% over the last nine years.

 Speaking in Parliament, Louise Haigh, MP for Sheffield Heeley, claimed that under the Conservatives, life expectancy had improved for the most affluent, but had remained the same or decreased for the most deprived 10%.

-The MP’s claims are supported by recent findings from Imperial College London, which revealed that the gap between the most affluent women in society and the most deprived has increased from 6.1% in 2001 to 7.9% in 2016.
+The MP’s claims are supported by recent findings from Imperial College London, which revealed that the gap in life expectancy between the most affluent women in society and the most deprived has increased from 6.1 years in 2001 to 7.9 years in 2016.

 Professor Majid Ezzati, senior author of the research from Imperial College London, claimed that cuts in benefits, coupled with a rise in the cost of healthy food, forces the poorest in society to eat unhealthy processed options.